jwcain/PerBlueExample2/README.md

-# Per Blue Front End Developer position Code Example
+# PerBlue Front-End Developer Code Example

-This repo is for my tech demo during the inteview process.
 This project aims to port a puzzle game of mine to mobile, as well as providing an in-game level editor that players may use.

 A WebGL build for the original project can be played here: https://jwcain.github.io/Hexquisite/ (PC Only)